Tickets: From £10 (limited availability so book early)

 One winter’s day, Sampat learns of Sheelu Nishad, a young girl thrown into prison in the dead of night.
 As Sampat investigates, a chain of events is set in motion that reveals the real cost of making a stand.

-This Made At Curve production is an explosive new drama created by a unique collaboration of award-winning Indian and British Asian artists, led by Curve Associate Director Suba Das (Ravi Shankar’s Sukanya, Wipers, Abigail’s Party).
+An explosive new drama created by a unique collaboration of award-winning Indian and British Asian artists, led by Curve Associate Director Suba Das (Ravi Shankar’s Sukanya, Wipers, East is East).

-Fusing together drama, music and movement, Pink Sari Revolution is a true story based on the book by internationally renowned journalist Amana Fontanella-Khan and meetings with Sampat Pal.
+Fusing drama, music and movement, Pink Sari Revolution is a true story based on the book by internationally renowned journalist Amana Fontanella-Khan (The Guardian, Reuters, Vogue India) and meetings with Sampat Pal.

 Post-show Discussion: Fri 3 Nov